Romwierz/nodemcu-v3-soil-moisture-measurement/README.md

 5. **Manage Plant Names:**
     - Save and load plant names through the provided interface for better management of your plants.
 6. **Timeout**
-    - Few seconds after closing a web page all sensors will be turned off.
+    - Few seconds after closing the web page all sensors will be turned off.

 ## Acknowledgments
 - Inspiration from various soil moisture measurement projects and tutorials available online.